Buckwheat Muffins

 Can I use a different flour in this recipe?

-I have not tested this recipe with any other flours but it’s based off of my vegan blueberry muffin recipe, which is made with whole-wheat flour if you want to try that one instead.
+I have not tested this recipe with any other flours but it’s based off of my vegan whole wheat blueberry muffin recipe, which is made with whole-wheat flour if you want to try that one instead.

 Two chocolate muffins stacked on a cooling rack.

-4.41 from 5 votes
+5 from 4 votes

-Vegan Buckwheat Muffins
+Buckwheat Muffins

 By: Deryn Macey